POST-ARMISTICE

 The camp shown is the last in which the prisoner of war was registered by the International Red Cross WO 391/21 The National Archives, London

-The Concentration Form of Commonwealth War Graves Commission, shown below, indicates that the another twelve victims, not identified, are buried as follows:
+The Concentration Form of Commonwealth War Graves Commission, shown below, indicates that the another thirteen victims, not identified, are buried as follows:

 II.C.4., II.C.8., II.C.10.